Sustainable Cooks

 As an Amazon Associate, I earn from qualifying purchases.

 You’ll want to let the sugar and strawberries sit for at least 30 minutes.
 The longer you let them sit, the juicier they will get.
-Cover and refrigerate if you’re letting them macerate for over 3 hours.
+Cover and refrigerate the strawberries if you’re letting them macerate for over 3 hours.

 3 photos showing the process of macerated strawberries

-Sugared strawberries in an air-tight container will last for up to four days in the fridge.
-To freeze, place in ice cube trays, souper cubes, freezer bags, or small canning jars (4 and 8 oz are my favorites), and store for 3-6 months.
+Freezing macerated strawberries: To freeze, place in ice cube trays, souper cubes, freezer bags, or small canning jars (4 and 8 oz are my favorites), and store for 3-6 months.

 Pro Tips/Recipe Notes